maned2/symfony-docker/README.md

 # symfony-docker
 Simplest docker for Symfony

-If you don't want to install docker or Symfony on your local machine, but you have installed docker - you can use this repo to create and develop symfony projects
+If you don't want to install php, composer or Symfony on your local machine, but you have installed docker - you can use this repo to create and develop symfony projects

 ## Local dev